 How to Steam Block Your Crochet Project

 For garments, the project will hang better.
-For tassels and fringe, it will straighten up the fibers to get them to relax into a hanging position.
+For tassels and fringe, it will straighten up the fibres to get them to relax into a hanging position.
 For afghans and granny squares, it makes the project sit better when on display.

 The steamer shown in the tutorial is a Conair Steamer.
-I’m not affiliated to Conair.
+I’m not affiliated with Conair.
 I purchased it at Walmart, I’m not affiliated with Walmart either.
 Just sharing in the event you want to look for one.

 - Crochet In Love with Colour Throw Pattern